alamr-nawaf/alamr-nawaf/README.md

 ## Nawaf Alamr

 University student who is still learning and exploring new skills in tech and development.<br>
-you can see projects .
+you can see here in github some of my projects.